anttibraxbackup/exact-cover/README.md

 The user adds options to the DLX implementation and the DLX implementation queries the OptionItemMapper for the relevant items.

+### Options

+The implementation does not place any restrictions on the objects used to represent options.
+They can be fully fledged Java domain objects that represent the action being done when the option is included in the solution or Strings or Integers if they are sufficient.
+The only requirement is that an option can be mapped to items consistently.

 For example, the sample implementation of the [N queens problem](https://gitlab.com/antti.brax/exact-cover/-/blob/main/src/main/java/fi/iki/asb/xcc/queen) solver defines the option as "placing a queen into a specific location on the chess board" (e.g. "queen to d6").
 The option item mapper receives the option and calculates the row-, column- and diagonals that the placement covers.

+### Items

+For primary items, the only restriction is that they implement the equals and hashCode methods correctly.
+Secondary items must also implement the [SecondaryItem]( https://gitlab.com/antti.brax/exact-cover/-/blob/main/src/main/java/fi/iki/asb/xcc/SecondaryItem.java) iterface and ensure that a possible color attribute is not included in equals and hashCode.

 ## Secondary Items with Color